 The Instructor is primarily responsible for delivering activities, including tailoring the curriculum for different levels of instruction and developing lesson plans.
-This position reports directly to the Program Director and Assistant Director and is a part of our Youth and Family Services offered at Sunnyside Community Services.
+This position reports directly to the Campus Director and Assistant Director and is a part of our Youth and Family Services offered at Sunnyside Community Services.

 Responsibilities